Rami Daher: Works

-Architectural Design Projects
+Architectural design projects

 Rainbow Street

 Working with the Greater Amman Municipality, TURATH undertook a revival project on Amman's mixed-use Rainbow Street, which involved adding a pedestrian promenade, creating public spaces (including a garden and panoramic lookout), and adding signage, traffic solutions, and street furniture.
 He has also been involved with intangible heritage research in the area, including the Rainbow Theatre/Cinema.

 Daher's design was a middle solution, given that the city would not agree to full pedestrianization of the street; Daher instead used the addition of cobblestones for the road to slow down traffic, and he would cite flattening of sidewalks as one of the project's main achievements.

 Rami has remained involved with general cultural heritage initiatives in Jabal Amman even after completion of the Rainbow Street revival project.

 Ras Al-Ain Hangar and Gallery

 In 2009, TURATH transformed the defunct Amman Electricity Hangar, which held the city's first generators in the 1930s, into a multi-use space for touristic and cultural events.
 The hangar is located in Ras al Ein near Amman's downtown/Wasat al Balad districts.
 It was adapted for use for socio-cultural and art-related events, such as Amman Design Week.
 An additional building, the Ras Al-Ain Gallery, was added to replace an older structure marked for demolition.
 Attention was taken to unify the buildings with the public plaza they faced and the hills behind them.

 This project won the Arab Architects' Awards in 2018 in the Rehabilitation category.
 It was praised for "making a statement towards the preservation of the modern heritage of the city of Amman" and "casting light on the important issue of preserving contemporary heritage, and not only historical buildings."